pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 .. type: text
 -->

+#### Update notes

+Last update and review: 2023-01-22.

+- The demo project has been updated tested with Unity 2021.3.16f1 LTS
+- The demo project of this tutorial is available [here](https://github.com/pleasenophp/unity-js-tutorial).
+- The tutorial code updated with the necessary fixes

 ## What

 This tutorial will tell you how to use [Jint](https://github.com/sebastienros/jint) engine to write cross-platform games in a real [JavaScript ES6](https://www.w3schools.com/js/js_es6.asp) with [Unity](https://unity.com).